How to Get into Psychology in the UK

 Prepare for Common Interview Topics

-Interviews often cover your interest in psychology, your understanding of key psychological concepts, and ethical considerations in psychology.
+Interviews are used by top universities like Oxford and Cambridge.
+They often cover your interest in psychology, your understanding of key psychological concepts, and ethical considerations in psychology.

 Practice Analytical Thinking